djfarly/gatsby-plugin-graphql-preview/README.md

     },
     {
       resolve: 'gatsby-plugin-graphql-preview',
-      options: graphqlOptions,
+      options: {
+        ...graphqlOptions,
+        previewQueryParam: 'preview',
       },
+    },
   ],
 };
 ```

-Open a page that includes a query to your graphql-source and append `?preview=1`
+Open a page that includes a query to your graphql-source and append
+`?<previewQueryParam>=1` (make sure it's truthy) to the pathname in the browser.

+Example: `localhost:8000/my-page?preview=1`

-to your pathname in the browser.
-It should include a small ui to configure in
+The page should now include a small ui to configure in which interval the
-which interval the endpoint should be polled.
+endpoint should be polled.

-## To do

-- Configuration
-  - Add option to configure the serach/query param (currently hardcoded)
-  - Add option for custom PreviewUI component (currently hardcoded)
-- Improve documentation and add examples
-- Add tests
-- Create cool example gif